-A severely disabled 6-year-old girl from Basildon is due to be the recipient of a multi-million pound settlement, after her spine was damaged by a doctor during the birth procedure.
+A severely disabled 6-year-old girl from Basildon is due to be the recipient of a multi-million-pound settlement.
+It comes after her spine damage by a doctor during the birth procedure.

 The girl now faces the rest of her life in a wheelchair, after a ventouse cup, a device used to assist in delivering babies, was used on the wrong area of her head.
 Her lawyers successfully argued that the device was used with unnecessary force, which was reflected in the extent of the spinal injury.
 On top of this, the child suffered facial injuries, from which she later recovered.